 - Consider brown-bag lunches at least a few times each week.
 Buy items that are easy, nutritious, and inexpensive to pack (e.g., yogurt, peanut butter sandwiches, fruit, nuts). - Hold on to that loose change!
 It adds up.
 Keep it in a jar and use it for laundry, etc. - Request a monthly payment plan for utilities, especially gas or electric bills that can be tough to manage in the winter months. - Take the Brown University Shuttle to and from campus and to the hospitals.
-Use the BUS Tracker for real-time locations (also available as an app for your cellular device). - Take the RIPTA bus whenever possible.
+Use the BUS Tracker for real-time locations (also available as an app for your cellular device). - Consider Welly Wag Weekends, which provides a free shuttle service to grocery locations beyond walking distance for Brown students. - Take the RIPTA bus whenever possible.
 It's free for Brown students with your Brown ID card. - Shop with a list!
 Buy only the items on your list. - Use cash instead of debit-cards or credit cards. - Pay attention to student discounts, benefits and special services.
 Always ask for a student rate. - Join frequent flyer clubs.
 Points add up quickly. - Keep only one phone.
 Don't pay for both a cell phone and a land line. - Open a savings account and a checking account at the same bank.
 Choose a bank that offers an ATM and an online banking service.
 Deposit your semester refund into your savings account and transfer your "allowance" electronically to your checking account monthly.
 Do not allow yourself ATM access to your savings account. - Pre-pay certain expenses (e.g., car insurance) to avoid finance charges. - Avoid buying coffee out.
 Compare the cost of home brew (\$.50) to a latte (\$4.90). - Set aside the same time and day each month to pay your bills.
 As you receive bills, keep them in one, safe place until they are paid. - Toss extraneous mail in your recycle bin as you arrive home each day.
 Don't mix it up with bills and other important information that require your attention. - Let your friends and family know that birthday, wedding, and holiday gifts will need to be modest or non-existent while you are in medical school.
 Utilize your talents to create thoughtful yet inexpensive gifts (e.g., homemade food, your art work, your own CDs).